 PAINTING (Northwestern College)

-In this course, students use oils and acrylics to create both illusory and abstract compositions.
+In this course, students have used oils, acrylics, and watercolors to create both illusory and abstract compositions.
 Students begin their semesters with observational painting in order to understand the impact of composition, light, texture, value, and color on the act of painting.
 They also do so to gain facility with materials.
 Then students take on challenges as varied as creating Cubist- or Surrealist-style paintings to “re-mastering” Old Master paintings or broaching topical issues – or even painting a skull from the local butcher shop.

 INTRODUCTION TO STUDIO (Northwestern College)